Recently Viewed Topics

-Note: Vulnerabilities without CVEs in the National Vulnerability Database (NVD) (e.g., many vulnerabilities with Severity: Info) do not receive a VPR.
+Note: Vulnerabilities without CVEs in the National Vulnerability Database (NVD) (e.g., many vulnerabilities with the Info severity) do not receive a VPR.
 Tenable recommends remediating these vulnerabilities according to their CVSS-based severity.

-Tenable.io imports a VPR value the first time you scan a vulnerability on your network.
-Then, Tenable.io automatically re-imports new and updated VPR values daily.
+Tenable.io provides a VPR value the first time you scan a vulnerability on your network.
+Then, Tenable.io automatically provides new and updated VPR values daily.

 Tenable recommends resolving vulnerabilities with the highest VPRs first.